jedwards27/Gaggle/p1/README.md

 # Agent Communication MCP Server - p1

-This server iteration builds upon the initial prototype in `p0`, focusing on exposing tools compliant with the Model Context Protocol (MCP).
+- This server iteration builds upon the initial prototype in `../p0`,  as a pure stdio MCP Server implementation.

-## Features

-### Agent Communication
+- Human interaction via the [Model Context Protocol Inspector](https://modelcontextprotocol.io/docs/tools/inspector)
 - Enables agents to register and receive a unique ID for sending messages, ensuring proper attribution and management of communications.
 - Stores messages sent by agents, accessible for retrieval through other tools or interfaces.

-## Tools
+## MCP Tools

 1. **`register_agent`**